nikhilnagrale2/DBMS/README.md

 9. Transaction
 10. Concurrency Control

+---

 ## Basic Fundamentals

-### Difference between Data Information Database
+### Difference between Data, Information, Database

 1. Data - Raw and Isolated facts about an entity (recorded). eg. text, audio, video, image, map, etc.
 2. Information - Processed, meaningful, usable data
-3. Database - Collection of similar / related data
-4. DBMS - Software used to create, manipulate and delete data
+3. Database - Collection of similar / related data - Database: A database is a collection of related data which represents some aspect of the real world.
+A database system is designed to be built and populated with data for a certain task.
+4. DBMS - Software used to create, manipulate and delete data - Database Management System (DBMS) is a software for storing and retrieving users' data while considering appropriate security measures.
+It consists of a group of programs which manipulate the database.
+The DBMS accepts the request for data from an application and instructs the operating system to provide the specific data.
+In large systems, a DBMS helps users and other third-party software to store and retrieve data.

+Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems.

+1. Data redundancy and inconsistency
+2. Difficulty in accessing data
+3. Data isolation – multiple files and formats
+4. Integrity problems
+5. Atomicity of updates
+6. Concurrent access by multiple users
+7. Security problems

 ### Disadvantage of File System